aleLobo31/myf1tenth_system/README.md

 - Then the container must be launch to start it

 ## Getting Started
-1.- Using the scrips install Docker, ros2:
+1.- Using the scrips install Docker:
-`./install_docker_ros2.sh`
+`./install_docker.sh`

 2.- Build the image of the container `./build_container.sh`